wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 First, we create a handle that represents a "compiled" method signature.
 You do that using this:

     :::c
-    WrenValue* wrenMakeCallHandle(WrenVM* vm, const char* signature);
+    WrenHandle* wrenMakeCallHandle(WrenVM* vm, const char* signature);

 That takes a method signature as a string and gives you back an opaque handle that represents the compiled method symbol.
 Now you have a *reusable* handle that can be used to very quickly call a certain method given a receiver and some arguments.

-This is just a regular WrenValue, which means you can hold onto it as long as you like.
+This is just a regular WrenHandle, which means you can hold onto it as long as you like.
 Typically, you'd call this once outside of your applications performance critical loops and reuse it as long as you need.
-Then, it is us up to you to release it when you no longer need it by calling `wrenReleaseValue()`.
+Then, it is us up to you to release it when you no longer need it by calling `wrenReleaseHandle()`.

 ### Setting up a receiver